outpostHQ/website/content/handbook/basics/basic-styling.md

 </nu-card>
 ```

 You can create named themes and mix them using [nu-props](../reference/definitions/nu-props.md) definition.
-To learn more see the full reference of [nu-theme](../reference/definitions/nu-theme.md) definition and [theme](../reference/styles/theme.md) style attribute.
+To learn more see our [Themes Section](../features/themes.md) or the full references of [nu-theme](../reference/definitions/nu-theme.md) definition and [theme](../reference/styles/theme.md) style attribute.

-## Element styling
+## Block styling

 Almost everything you do with CSS can be accomplished using Numl.